AndrewEppich/Coding-Projects/README.md

 # Coding-Projects
-In this project I calculated the frequency and wavelength of notes based on their octave and note index
+# I wanted to display some of the code I have done to show some of my skills